gcallah/BookReviews/fuller.md

 The next essay is the text of the eulogy that Fuller delivered at the LSE memorial service following Oakeshott's passing.
-In it, among other things, we learn of Oakeshott's love for the American West, his non-utilitarian understanding of the purpose of higher education, and his profound influence on his students, On the latter point, Fuller writes, "I have not personally known anyone who could feel the beauty of youth more intensely, even at the end of his days, then Michael."
+In it, among other things, we learn of Oakeshott's love for the American West, his non-utilitarian understanding of the purpose of higher education, and his profound influence on his students.
+On the latter point, Fuller writes, "I have not personally known anyone who could feel the beauty of youth more intensely, even at the end of his days, then Michael."